Lorraine Gill

 About me

-Psychotherapeutic Counsellor MBAP (Reg)
+Psychotherapeutic Counsellor MBACP (Reg)

-I provide a compassionate, trauma informed, confidential, non-judgemental and emotionally safe space for us to explore whatever it is you or your child are facing.
+I provide a compassionate, trauma-informed, confidential, non-judgemental and emotionally safe space for us to explore whatever it is you or your child are facing.

 Training, qualifications & experience